Download free PDF

 • Wockhardt

 Sanofi is among the leading world’s insulin producers.
 In December 2024, Sanofi has announced a significant investment of approximately about USD 1 billion to establish a new insulin production facility in Beijing, China.
 This marks Sanofi's largest single investment in the country to date, which is strategically along with bolstering its manufacturing infrastructure due to the surging diabetes epidemic in China.
 The China market for treatment of diabetes is huge; around 140 million people in the mainland, nearly 12% of its population, has diabetes.
-This will provide significant growth opportunities to Sanofi.
+This will provide significant growth opportunities for Sanofi.

 Insulin Industry News